Pad printing: Image plate

-Image plates (also called clichés or print plates) are used to contain the desired artwork "image" etched in its surface.
+Image plates (also called clichés or print plates) are used to contain the desired artwork "image" etched in their surface.
 Their function is to hold ink in this etched cavity, allowing the pad to pick up this ink as a film in the shape of the artwork, which is then transferred to the substrate.

 There are two main types of printing plate materials: photopolymer and steel.
 Photopolymer plates are the most popular, as they are easy to use.
 These are typically used in short to medium production runs.
-Steel plates come in two forms: thin steel for medium to long runs, and thick steel for very long runs.
-Both steel plate types are generally processed by the plate supplier as it involves the use of specialized equipment.
+Steel plates come in two forms: thin steel for medium- to long-run applications, and thick steel for very long runs.
+Both steel plate types are generally processed by the plate supplier, as this requires specialized equipment.

 Multicolor applications can be executed by the coordinated use of several clichés.
 One image can contain several contrast colors (monochrome) by applying different engraving depths and/or grid resolutions.